Track Sets, Reps, and Weight: A Simple Workout Log App Guide

 If an app fails any of those four tests, it usually becomes another abandoned tool.
 For a broader buying checklist, read Best Workout Tracker App.

-What should a workout log app track?
+What should a workout log app track beyond sets, reps, and weight?

 Your log should be minimal enough to use every session.
 If it takes longer to log than it does to recover, the system is too complicated.